 - Recreate in an eco-friendly manner – As you enjoy your time in the park, ensure that your activities don’t cause harm to the environment.
 For instance, don’t pollute the park with plastic bottles.

-- Use certified firewood – When you want to keep warm or grill your fish after an exciting fishing trip, ensure you are using approved firewood.
+- Use certified firewood – When you want to keep warm or grill your fish after an exciting fishing trip, use approved firewood.
 Don’t come with firewood from other sources.

 See Related: Best Day Trips from Minneapolis

-One of the best activities to do while in Cascade State Park is hiking.
+Hiking is one of the best activities to do in Cascade State Park.
 The cascading river, combined with the extensive Lake Superior shoreline, offers some of the most amazing views you can ever come across in Minnesota.

 Lookout Mountain Trail